jingwu2121/astro-micro-academic/README.md

 Micro Academics still comes with everything great about Micro and Nano — full type safety, a sitemap, an RSS feed, and Markdown + MDX support.
 Styled with TailwindCSS and preconfigured with system, light, and dark themes.

 ![teaser](./assets/teaser-1.png)

+## News
+✨ I've got a detailed blog about building and deploying your website using this template!
+Check it out [here](https://jingwu2121.github.io/blog/01-build-deploy-website/)

 ## Install Astro-Micro-Academics